gjermundgaraba/bjaanes.github.io/_posts/2015-01-15-get-list-of-folders-in-java.md

     }
 };</pre>

-When you now call listFiles with the &#8220;directoryFileFilter&#8221;, you will get a list of the folders inside your File object.
+When you now call listFiles with the "directoryFileFilter", you will get a list of the folders inside your File object.

 <pre class="lang:java decode:true">File directory = new File("/some/directory/");
 directory.listFiles(directoryFileFilter);</pre>